Analytics at the ODTUG Kscope21 Virtual Event:

 The analytical experience can be substantially enhanced by the complementary capabilities provided by machine learning and Spatial.
 Machine learning can help to process huge quantities of data and offer focused insights, such as the relative importance of certain attributes to an event occurring.
 Spatial is hugely useful when location or proximity are important and can help to provide an enhanced map-view.
 These types of technologies have a synergy with analytics and the sessions in this stream cover technical considerations through to the use-cases of these powerful integrated platforms.

-APEX at the ODTUG Kscope21 Conference:
+APEX at the ODTUG Kscope21 Virtual Event:

 In addition to the beginner track, we’re going to explore the more challenging issues that APEX developers face—such as integration, extensions, and lifecycle management & security.
 We’ll also continue to have a track dedicated to the core components of APEX, as they are some of the most powerful features of the tool and are often the most overlooked.